abinit/abinit/doc/tutorial/eph4zpr.md

 {% dialog tests/tutorespfn/Refs/teph4zpr_6.out %}

-To analyze the convergence behavior, pass the SIGEPH files to the |abicomp| script:
+To analyze the convergence behavior, pass the SIGEPH files to the |abicomp| script and use the `sigpeh` command:

 ```sh
 abicomp.py sigeph teph4zpr_6o_DS*_SIGEPH.nc -e